lilrik/clipped/README.md

       └── teste2A_sol.pdf
 ```
 ## Why
 Having to traverse through CLIP everytime I need to get some file posted by a professor is a massive pain.
 It's slow and requires way too much clicking around.
-We do have the option of making and using shortcuts but even then, it's still annoying to deal with.
+We do have the option of making shortcuts but even then, it's still annoying to deal with.
 Furthermore, the notification system is ancient.

 ## How
 1. Go to `docs/user.json` and set your CLIP credentials (username and password) in their respective fields. **Don't change the number field**.
 2. Run your platform's executable from inside the repo's folder or compile it yourself.
-(See the examples below.)

 ## Run
 By default (change it with the flags):